YosysHQ/apicula/readme.md

 ##  Dependencies

-Version 1.9 of the Gowin vendor tools.
+Version 1.9 of the Gowin vendor tools, and a copy of the Excel pinout files downloaded in `~/Documents/gowinsemi`

 The latest Yosys and Nextpnr, installed with the generic backend.